COVID-19 Protocol for Study Away

-Students who withdraw their participation after the program start date are responsible for the full program fee.
+Semester students who withdraw their participation after the program start date are responsible for the full program fee.
 Depending on the time of the semester, academic penalties may also be incurred.

 For additional details regarding the withdrawal policy, students should refer to the Study Away Policies document.

 Semester Study Away: Students should wait to book their flights until prompted to do so by the Wang Center and/or their program provider (if applicable).
-PLU is not liable to refund out of pocket flight expenses should a program be cancelled.
+PLU is not liable to refund out of pocket flight expenses should a program be canceled.

 J-Term Study Away: Flight information varies by program and details will be sent by the Wang Center to accepted students.

 Pacific Lutheran University reserves the right to cancel a program at any time.
 Should circumstances require that PLU cancel a program/class, students will be notified immediately.